llmir/FedLPPA/README.md

 conda env create -n fed39v2 -f fed39v2.yaml conda activate fed39v2
 ```
-## 3. Pre-processing
+## 3. Data Preparation
-Data preprocessing includes normalizing all image intensities to between 0 and 1, while data augmentation includes randomly flipping images horizontally and vertically as well as rotation (spanning from -45° to 45°).
+Download the datasets to the dir 'FedLPPA/data' in the form of '.h5'.

 ## 4. Train the model
 ``` bash